Sport and PE at Kirby Hill Primary School

 Each year group from Year 1 to Year 6 have two timetabled lessons of PE each week.
-Reception children have increased access to outdoor play as well as one separate PE lesson per week.
+Reception children have increased access to outdoor play as well as at least one separate PE lesson per week.
 PE lessons may be indoor or outdoor and include invasion games, net and wall, striking and fielding, athletics, gymnastics and dance.
 We are fortunate to have a large school field for outdoor games and sporting activities.

 PE is assessed at the beginning and end of each unit of work against the core task cards or activities from the Rising Stars scheme. iPads also help teachers to photograph and video good examples of technique, to share with the class.

-Children in years four, five and six have a weekly swimming lesson at Thirsk Swimming Pool in the autumn term each year.
-Parents are asked to make a voluntary contribution to the lessons and transport and the PTA kindly donate towards part of the transport costs too.
+Children in Year 3 have a weekly swimming lesson at Thirsk Swimming Pool in the autumn term.
+Parents are asked to make a voluntary contribution to the lessons and transport.

 After School Clubs

 The school also aims to provide a range of PE-related activities at the end of the school day.
-Such activities encourage children, usually from Reception upwards but sometimes from Y3, to further develop their skills in a range of areas as well as providing either relaxation or physical challenge at the end of a school day.
+Such activities encourage children, usually from Reception upwards, to further develop their skills in a range of areas as well as providing either relaxation or physical challenge at the end of a school day.

-We currently offer Musical Theatre and Dance for Reception to Y6 with Miss Amy from Butterflies as well as Gymnastics and Yoga for Y2 to Y6 with Mrs Taylor from Sporting Start on Mondays, a Multi-Skills Club for Reception to Y2 with Mr Loudoun on Wednesdays and a KS2 Sports Club with Mr Cairns on a Friday.
+We currently offer Musical Theatre and Dance for Reception to Y2 with Miss Amy from Butterflies as well as Gymnastics and Yoga for Y2 to Y6 with Mrs Taylor from Sporting Start on Mondays, a Multi-Skills Club for Reception to Y2 with Mr Loudoun on Wednesdays and a KS2 Sports Club with Mr Cairns on a Friday.
 We are always looking to expand our range of activities offered after school so please do get in touch if you know of something that might benefit the pupils in our school.